 Alexander enjoys pushing through the boundaries of genres and conducting a multifaceted repertoire which spans from Bach to Sciarrino.
 Recent guest appearances led him to the New Seoul Philharmonic Orchestra, Orchestra del Maggio Musicale Fiorentino, Orchestra Filarmonica di Torino, Orchestra Sinfonica Siciliana und Kristiansand Symphony Orchestra.
 He has collaborated with such acclaimed artists as Gautier Capuçon, Tzimon Barto, Jane Birkin or Kolsimcha.

 Alexander studied church music and orchestral conducting under Leo Krämer and Max Pommer’s tutelage at the University of Music Saar.
 He has participated in masterclasses with Neeme Järvi, Gennady Rozhdestvensky, Frieder Bernius and Stefan Parkman, and has assisted John Nelson and Donald Runnicles.

-In addition to his work with professional orchestras and choirs, he is the first guest conductor of the Landes-Jugend-Symphonie-Orchester Saar (since 2008).
-He is strongly committed to music education and teaches frequently.
-Furthermore, Alexander regularly performs as an organist and chamber musician.
+In 2003, he won the Tokyo International Music Competition for Conducting.
+Along with his activities with professional orchestras and choruses, Alexander is Principal Guest Conductor for the Saar State Youth Orchestra.
+He is passionately committed to musical education and regularly performs as organist and chamber musician.